EdmundBenedict/lordcephei.github.io/pages/cl_general.md

    generates the smoothed part of the density from the 7th band at &Gamma;, in a plane normal to the z axis (**q=0,0,0.001** is slightly displaced off &Gamma; along _z_), passing through **(0,0,0.25)**.

+**\-\-oldvc**
+:  chooses old-style energy zero, which sets the cell average of the potential to zero.
+By default average electrostatic potential at the augmentation boundary is chosen to be the zero.
+That puts the Fermi level roughly zero.

 See [Table of Contents](/docs/commandline/general/#table-of-contents)

 #### _Introduction_